sabre-io/sabre.io/source/xml/writing.md

 disconnect the 'real xml element name' with the 'human readable prefix'.

 Your code should ideally never be aware of the prefix.
-It's strictly for beautifaction of xml.
+It's strictly for beautifaction of XML.

 The `write` method
 ------------------

-The `write` method allows you to quickly write complex xml structures.
+The `write` method allows you to quickly write complex XML structures.

 We're explaining this method by example.